From Loudness (CALM) Compliance to normalizing files for playout, automated audio processing will save you time and money.

 The server must have two hard disk drives, with one allocated for Engine temporary file usage.

 A minimum quad core processor is required for single or two ESP installations.
-For three or more ESPs dual quad core processors should be used.
+For three or four ESPs a six core processor should be used.
+For more than four ESPs contact Emotion Systems for advice.

 Engine is modular product, with a basic, single-function version being extremely cost-effective.
 Complex workflows can be realised by purchasing multiple modules, and these complex workflows can be applied to your media files using simple watch folders, or by integrating at API level into other tools.
 Watch folder support is standard with every Engine system, and provides the quickest and easiest way to automate a workflow.
 Many broadcasters implement a watch folder based system to immediately solve issues, in much less time than it would take for MAM integration.